Premiership of Doug Ford: Housing

+In March 2026, Ford and Carney announced that they would each spend $4.4 billion in order to cut development charges to spur housing construction.

 Bill 23, More Homes Built Faster Act, 2022

-Minister Clark introduced Bill 23, More Homes Built Faster Act, 2022, an omnibus bill intended to increase Ontario's housing supply that was described as "one of Premier Ford's "largest pieces of legislation" to date.
+Minister Clark introduced Bill 23, the More Homes Built Faster Act, 2022, an omnibus bill intended to increase Ontario's housing supply that was described as "one of Premier Ford's largest pieces of legislation" to date.
 Bill 23 would make sweeping changes affecting nine laws and "every aspect of planning and development" in the province.
 By November 25, Ford announced a rollback of some of Bill 23's most controversial changes to existing statutes that would have undermined environmental concerns.

 Environment

 Carbon tax decals on gas pumps in Ontario, mandated by the Ford government during the 2019 Canadian federal election.

-On June 7 after winning the election, Ford said that "very first item" on his agenda would be to cancel the federal carbon tax and provincial cap-and-trade programs in order to prevent motorists from being "gouged at the pumps".
+On June 7, after winning the election, Ford said that the "very first item" on his agenda would be to cancel the federal carbon tax and provincial cap-and-trade programs in order to prevent motorists from being "gouged at the pumps".

-According to a June 28, 2018 article in The Economist, Ontario, with "Canada's second-highest public debt per person and a growing budget deficit", Fords' "poleaxing of cap and trade" would result in C$2.8bn worth of pollution permits owned by companies that could result in lawsuits.
-The article said that Ontario would lose C$2bn a year from the sale of pollution permits under its cap and trade program, which represents 1.3% of Ontario's revenue.
+According to a June 28, 2018 article in The Economist, Ontario, with "Canada's second-highest public debt per person and a growing budget deficit", Ford's "poleaxing of cap and trade" would result in C$2.8bn worth of pollution permits owned by companies that could result in lawsuits.
+The article said that Ontario would lose C$2bn a year from the sale of pollution permits under its cap-and-trade program, which represents 1.3% of Ontario's revenue.

-In November 2018, the Ford government announced that it was eliminating three provincial watchdog groups including the Environmental Commissioner of Ontario (ECO) to cut costs.
-Then Environmental Commissioner of Ontario (ECO), Dianne Saxe, had just submitted her 4-volume 339 page 2018 Environmental Protection Report, entitled "Back to Basics, to the Legislative Assembly of Ontario.
+In November 2018, the Ford government announced that it was eliminating three provincial watchdog groups, including the Environmental Commissioner of Ontario (ECO), to cut costs.
+Then Environmental Commissioner of Ontario (ECO), Dianne Saxe, had just submitted her 4-volume, 339-page 2018 Environmental Protection Report, entitled "Back to Basics, to the Legislative Assembly of Ontario.
 Saxe was a "vocal critic" of the Ford government's "actions on climate change"—"their vow to fight a federal carbon tax, pulling out of more than 700 renewable energy contracts and moving to end the Ontario Green Energy Act."

 Bill 57, also known as the Restoring Trust, Transparency and Accountability Act transferred the Environmental Commissioner Officer's duties to the Auditor General of Ontario.

 Ford's government withdrew the province from the Western Climate Initiative emissions trading system, which had been implemented by the previous Liberal government.